alexbryant12/vaannotate/docs/PROJECT_WALKTHROUGH.md

    ```
    Use **File → Open project folder…** to browse to the UNC path for the new
    project (for example, `\\\\research-fs01\\Projects\\PH_HeartFailure`).
-2. On first launch the Admin application will create the SQLite databases:
+2. On first launch the Admin application will ensure the project metadata
-   - `project.db` at the project root for metadata
-   - `corpus\corpus.db` for patient notes
+   database (`project.db`) exists.
+Corpora are now tracked per phenotype and are
+   stored within `phenotypes/<pheno_id>/corpus/corpus.db` once you assign one to
+   a phenotype.
-3. The window will open on the **Projects** tab.
-Fill in a friendly project name
+3. The window opens with a project tree on the left and detail views on the
-   and the “Created by” field, then click **Create Project**.
-The record appears
-   immediately in the list on the left.
+   right.
+The top-level node represents the project; right-click it at any time
+   to add new phenotypes.

 ## 4. Load or create the corpus